Convergence (comics): Convergence: Batman and Robin

-Pre-"Flashpoint" Poison Ivy is defending Gotham City's Robinson Park from Penguin, Man-Bat, Mr. Freeze, Black Mask, and Killer Croc who want control over it because the park is cultivated to feed the domed Gotham City.
+Pre-Flashpoint Poison Ivy is defending Gotham City's Robinson Park from Penguin, Man-Bat, Mr. Freeze, Black Mask, and Killer Croc who want control over it because the park is cultivated to feed the domed Gotham City.
 When Penguin tries to have Man-Bat physically remove Poison Ivy from the park, Batman and Damian Wayne as Robin show up.
 The heroes, assisted by Red Hood and Scarlet, succeed in driving the villains from the park, and Poison Ivy thanks Batman and the others for their help.

-Back at the Batcave, Damien is displeased with his father's welcoming attitude toward Jason Todd returning as vigilante Red Hood in Gotham.
+Back at the Batcave, Damian is displeased with his father's welcoming attitude toward Jason Todd returning as vigilante Red Hood in Gotham.
 Batman assures him that Jason is no replacement for Robin and certainly no replacement for his son.
-Angrily, Damien reminds Batman that the two of them have been protecting Gotham alone for more than a year and is angry that, as soon as Jason showed up, Bruce acted like Jason was part of the family.
+Angrily, Damian reminds Batman that the two of them have been protecting Gotham alone for more than a year and is angry that, as soon as Jason showed up, Bruce acted like Jason was part of the family.
 Damian removes his costume and storms off.

 While in his study, Bruce sees the bat-signal and tells Alfred to find Damian.
 Alfred responds that Damian has left with one of the Batmobiles.
 Suddenly, a voice from beyond the dome announces that the barrier around the city will soon fall and that champions from within the city must fight for its survival against the champions of another city.
-Batman informs the others that he won't be forced into combat like this.
-They will find another way.
-However, they don't have a choice as the Extremists have already arrived to challenge them.
+Batman informs the others that he will not be forced into combat like this.
+They will find another way, but they do not have a choice as the Extremists have already arrived to challenge them.